seed-run/homepage/_posts/2019-07-11-how-to-trace-serverless-apps-with-aws-x-ray.md

 ---
 layout: post
-title: How to trace Serverless apps with AWS X-Ray?
+title: How to trace Serverless apps with AWS X-Ray
 image: assets/social-cards/aws-xray.png
 description: In this post we will show you how to set up AWS X-Ray to trace API requests and Lambda invocations for your Serverless Framework applications.
 categories: tips